learn-co-curriculum/dsc-skewness-and-kurtosis/README.md

 ### Negative Skewness

 Distributions are **negatively skewed** when the tail on the left side of the distribution is longer or fatter than the tail on the right side.
-The mean and median are smaller than the mode.
+When there is negative skewness, the mean and median are smaller than the mode.

 This behavior is shown in the images below:

 <img src = "images/skewness.png" width = "700">

-Skewness can have implications for data analysis and usage of certain models.
+Skewness can have implications for data analysis and the usage of certain models.
 The "normality assumption" seen before does not hold when data is skewed.
 When data is skewed, you'll need to transform the data first.

 ### Measuring Skewness